Kris Bryant Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.86 team ERA ranks sixth across all league pitching staffs.
+- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.87).

+- Twins pitchers combine to surrender 189 total home runs at a clip of 1.2 per game (to rank 14th in the league).

+- Pagan will take the mound to start for the Twins, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.